about Yachtsnet online yacht brokerage

 The galley is to port by the companionway, and consists of a unit with fold-out covers to reveal the gimbaled cooker.

 The opening hatch on the cockpit bulkhead is one of the two openings to a large insulated built in icebox - the other access being a lifting hatch in the cockpit seat.
 This arrangement is virtually standard on all Cheoy Lees - which were built in the tropics where easy access to cold beer was seen as a priority.
-The anchor-shaped cutouts on locker fronts is also a Cheoy Lee speciality
+The anchor-shaped ventilation cutouts on locker fronts is also a Cheoy Lee speciality

 about us